THE UPLB GRADUATE SCHOOL

 The UPLB Graduate School integrates and administers graduate programs in agriculture, forestry, the basic sciences (e.g. biology and chemistry), mathematics and statistics, development economics and management, agrarian studies and human ecology.
 It also caters to the increasing demands for graduate offering in other disciplines like agricultural engineering, land and water resources engineering and agrometeorology.
 Graduate programs in food science and technology, food and nutrition planning and veterinary medicine are likewise offered.
 The graduate programs cover a wider array of specialization.
 However, the main thrust of the Graduate School offering is still in the agricultural and closely allied fields of specialization for it is these areas where the UPLB faculty is particularly strong and physical resources are adequate.

 The UPLB graduate programs lead to any of the following degrees:

 - Professional or Non-thesis Master’s

 - Master of Arts (MA)

 - PhD by Research

-Graduate studies are supervised by about 500 graduate faculty members from the nine different colleges and one school of UPLB.
+Graduate studies are supervised by more than 500 graduate faculty members from the nine different colleges and one school of UPLB.
 It is headed by the dean who, with the assistance of the college secretary, implements the policies, rules, and regulations of the graduate faculty.
 The dean is advised by the Graduate Academic Advisory Council composed of the deans of the different colleges and the chairs of the standing committees of the Graduate School.
 Graduate students constitute about 10% of the student population.

 UPLB has strong graduate programs in Environmental Science, Community Development, Development Communications, Forestry, Agricultural Economics, and Agricultural Engineering, among others that consistently have a high rate of enrollment.